HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![batch_normalization](images/batch_norm.png)

-The mini-batch gradient descent can also implement batch norm.
 BN also has other advantages like: enabling the utilization of larger learning rates and reducing the common problem of vanishing gradients.
 BN also has a slight regularization effect. [[Manish Chablani]][Batch Normalization], [[Richmond Alake]][Batch Normalization In Neural Networks Explained (Algorithm Breakdown)].

+The mini-batch gradient descent can also implement batch norm.
+If the neural networks are trained by mini-batch, to predict test data, we need to determine the `μ` and `σ` from training data.
+We can simply use the average `μ` by all mini-batch, or using exponentially weight average (from Andre Ng's class).